dynamodb-toolbox/dynamodb-toolbox/README.md

 | or | `boolean` | Changes the logical evaluation to `OR` (by default it's `AND`) |
 | negate | `boolean` | Adds `NOT` to the condition. |
 | entity | `string` | The entity this attribute applies to.
 If supplied (or inherited from the calling operation), `attr` and `size` properties can use the entity's aliases to reference attributes. |

+\* Comparison values should equal the type of the attribute you are comparing against.
+If you are using the `size` property, the value should be a `number`.

 ### Complex Filters and Conditions